gaetgu/imba.io/content/css.md

 css .btn@hover bg:teal3
 ```

 There are also some patterns that come up again and again in css.
-Changing a few properties on `hover` or other states, or setting certain dimensions for specific screen sizes etc. Imba got you covered with property modifiers that we will get into later.
-But to round up, the first block of css here would usually be written like this in Imba:
+Changing a few properties on `hover` or other states, or setting certain dimensions for specific screen sizes etc. Imba has got you covered with property modifiers that we will get into later.
+But to summarize, the first block of css here would usually be written like this in Imba:

 ```imba
 css .btn d:block px:1 bg:teal2 bg@hover:teal3
 ```

-This conciseness comes especially handy when declaring inline styles, which we will come back to later.
+This conciseness becomes especially handy when declaring inline styles, which we will come back to later.

 ### Nested Selectors